top of page

 Coconut water

 Being active is an important aspect of wellness.
 Replenishing your electrolytes after completing active forms of exercise is also important.
 The electrolytes our body needs are often replenished by sugary sports drinks that we are used to, but they can actually be replaced by coconut water.
+Coconut water is a great alternative to some sports drinks because it is high in potassium, which is great for electrolyte replacement.

 9. Download an App